 The audit report was prepared by a Qualified Auditor.

-In addition, the Certificate Issuer MUST actively issue S/MIME certificates that are treated as valid by Certificate Consumers that produce a mail user agent, mail transfer agent, or email service provider that implements S/MIME features.
+In addition, the Certificate Issuer MUST actively issue S/MIME certificates that are treated as valid by at least one Certificate Consumer that produces a mail user agentor email service provider that processes S/MIME certificates.

-(2) A Certificate Consumer eligible for voting membership in the SMCWG must produce a develop and maintain a mail user agent (web-based or application based), mail transfer agent, or email service provider that processes S/MIME certificates issued by third-party Certificate Issuers who meet criteria set by such Certificate Consumer.
+(2) A Certificate Consumer eligible for voting membership in the SMCWG must produce and maintain a mail user agent (web-based or application based) or email service provider that processes S/MIME certificates.

-The Working Group SHALL allow participation by Interested Parties, as set forth in the Bylaws.
+The SMCWG SHALL allow participation by Interested Parties, as set forth in the Bylaws.

 4.2.2.
 Membership Application/Declaration Process